Science Saru: New CEO and COVID-19 (2020–2023)

 In fall 2021, Science Saru released a pair of interrelated projects: the Masaaki Yuasa feature film Inu-Oh (2021), and the animated television series The Heike Story (2021).
 Based on the novel by Hideo Furukawa and featuring character designs by Ping Pong creator Taiyō Matsumoto, Inu-Oh is a musical drama film set during the 14th Century in Japan which centers on the unique and unexpected friendship between two traveling Noh performers.
 The film premiered at the 78th Venice International Film Festival on September 9, 2021, with a worldwide theatrical release to follow in 2022.
 The film was licensed for North American theatrical and home-video distribution by GKIDS, and was released in US theaters in August 2022.
-Upon its debut on the international festival circuit, Inu-Oh received immediately critical acclaim and excellent reviews from international critics, was nominated for the Golden Globe Award for Best Animated Feature Film, and won the Mainichi Film Awards' Ōfuji Noburō Award and the Best Animated Feature Film award at the Fantasia International Film Festival.
+Upon its debut on the international festival circuit, Inu-Oh received immediate critical acclaim and excellent reviews from international critics, was nominated for the Golden Globe Award for Best Animated Feature Film, and won the Mainichi Film Awards' Ōfuji Noburō Award and the Best Animated Feature Film award at the Fantasia International Film Festival.
 Produced simultaneously with Inu-Oh, the television series The Heike Story adapts author Hideo Furukawa's translation of the epic ancient Japanese historical narrative The Tale of the Heike.
 The series was directed by Naoko Yamada and focuses on both the politics and devastation of the Genpei War, a cataclysmic civil war in the 12th Century that divided Japan, and the personal lives and tragedies of the women of both warring clans who are caught up in the conflict.
 The series premiered on September 15, 2021 in North America on the Funimation streaming service, with premieres the following day on the Japanese streaming service FOD (operated by Fuji TV) and the Chinese streaming service Bilibili; a Japanese television broadcast on Fuji TV's +Ultra programming block followed in January 2022.
 Following the conclusion of its streaming release, The Heike Story was named one of the best series of 2021, and was nominated in 3 categories for the 2022 Anime Trending Awards.

 Additionally, in September 2021, Science Saru produced two short films for the animated anthology project Star Wars: Visions (2021).
 The shorts, entitled Akakiri and T0-B1, were part of a nine-film anthology of shorts, all of which premiered on September 22 worldwide on Disney+.
 Akakiri was directed by Eunyoung Choi and centers on the story of a princess and a Jedi, while T0-B1 was directed by Abel Góngora and follows the adventures of a droid who dreams of becoming a Jedi and exploring the galaxy.
 The anthology as a whole received stellar reviews, with Science Saru's films highlighted as particular standouts.
 Star Wars: Visions was heralded as one of the best animated projects of the year, as well as one of the best Star Wars titles in a decade or more.
 Episodes of the anthology project were also nominated for multiple awards.